tier4/caret_doc/docs/visualization/path/response_time.md

 # Response Time

-In context of CARET, response time is defined how much of time costs from a message input to message output of target path.
+In context of CARET, response time is defined how much of time costs from a message input to message output of a target path.
 Please refer to [FAQ](../../faq/faq.md#how-response-time-is-calculated) if you are interested in response time defined in CARET.

 Three cases of response time is defined; `best-to-worst`, `best`, and `worst`.
 With `best` case, CARET samples shortest time elapsed in a targeted path.
 With `worst` case, the previous message input timing is taken into account. `best-to-worst` case includes most of all cases between `best` and `worst`.

-This section shows two method to visualize response time, `Histogram` and `Stacked Bar`.
+This section shows two methods to visualize response time, `Histogram` and `Stacked Bar`.
 Execute the following script code to load trace data and an architecture object before calling this method.

 ```python